 The FireKeepers Casino Hotel is the latest online gaming brand eligible to go live in Michigan.

-On Monday, the Michigan Gaming Control Board authorized the Nottawaseppi Huron Band of Potawatomi Indians and its platform partner, NYX Digital, to go live with online casino and internet sports betting.
+On Monday, the Michigan Gaming Control Board authorized the Nottawaseppi Huron Band of Potawatomi Indians and its platform partner, NYX Digital, to go live with Michigan online casino and internet Michigan sportsbooks.
 FireKeepers can officially go live at noon today.

 "We welcome the addition of FireKeepers Casino and partner NYX Digital to Michigan's growing online gaming and sports wagering market," Henry Williams, MGCB executive director, said in a news release.
 "The tribe's representatives provided key support for the development of the laws signed in 2019 that allow federally recognized tribes in Michigan to seek licenses for internet casino gaming and online sports betting.
 Their participation will generate revenue to support K-12 education, economic development and the Nottawaseppi Huron Band's tribal community."